Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 - The following two charts show the 10-year trend for Total Debt to Equity and the Interest Coverage Ratio.

-- In the charts at the bottom look at Peers Financial Strength Scores, you can see the excellent visualization of this company’s financial strength against its competition.
+- In the chart below, look at Peers Financial Strength Scores; you can see the excellent visualization of this company’s financial strength against its competition.
 This is extremely useful for uncovering potential new opportunities.

 Stock Ratings – Dividend Analysis Report